What is lower back pain?

 Preventing lower back pain and kidney pain requires a proactive approach and good overall health:

-- Maintain good posture : Practicing good posture, especially when sitting and lifting objects, can reduce your risk of lower back pain.
+- Maintain good posture : Practicing good posture, especially when sitting and lifting, can reduce your risk of lower back pain.

-- Exercise regularly: Regular exercise strengthens your back muscles and improves flexibility, which can prevent injuries.
+- Exercise regularly: Regular exercise strengthens back muscles and improves flexibility, which can prevent injuries.

-- Maintain a healthy weight: Excess weight can increase pressure on the spine and kidneys.
-Maintaining a healthy weight can reduce the risk of lower back pain and kidney pain.
+- Maintain a healthy weight: Excess weight can increase pressure on your spine and kidneys.
+Maintaining a healthy weight can reduce your risk of lower back and kidney pain.

-- Stay hydrated: Drinking enough water is essential for kidney health and preventing the formation of kidney stones.
+- Stay hydrated: Drinking enough water is essential for kidney health and preventing kidney stones.

 - Avoid tobacco and excessive alcohol: Smoking and excessive alcohol consumption can negatively affect the health of your back and kidneys.